rick2909/GsxConverter/MSFS/README.local-dev.md

 Proper packaging
 - Use FSPackagetool to create layout.json and build a proper package inside gsx-native-panel
+ - Then copy the resulting package to your Community folder to see it in the toolbar

 Wiring your EHAM canonical JSON
 - Copy your file from `GsxConverter\sample-files\eham-flytampa.canonical.json` to `MSFS\gsx-native-panel\assets\airports\eham.canonical.json`